Jelly-RDF/pyjelly/docs/getting-started.md

 ### Parsing a stream of graphs

 You can process a Jelly stream as a stream of graphs.
+A Jelly file consists of "frames" (batches of statements) – we can load each frame as a separate RDFLib graph.

 In this example, we use a [dataset of weather measurements](https://w3id.org/riverbench/datasets/lod-katrina/dev).
 We count the number of triples in each graph:

 {{ code_example('rdflib/04_parse_grouped.py') }}

-Each iteration receives **one** graph, allowing for processing large datasets efficiently.
+Each iteration receives only **one** graph, allowing for processing large datasets efficiently, without exhausting memory.

 ### Parsing a stream of triples